Boundary Layer Estimates in Stochastic Homogenization: Introduction

 for some constant $0<\kappa\leq \tfrac{1}{4}$, one may eliminate this issue of boundary layers.
-Interestingly, this turns out \emph{not} to be the case: while this procedure of oversampling decreases the systematic error by a constant factor, the order of convergence remains the same.
-The underlying reason is that the Dirichlet corrector $\phi_i^L$ differs from the whole space corrector $\phi_i$ (the latter of which defines the effective coefficient as $\bar ae_i := \mathbb{E}[a(e_i+\nabla \phi_i)]$) in terms of a boundary contribution: Indeed, $\phi_i-\phi_i^L$ is an $a$-harmonic function in $[0,L]^d$ with boundary data $\phi_i$, i.\,e.\ we need to understand a homogenization problem with fluctuating boundary data.
-The failure of higher-order convergence of \eqref{ModificationRVE} is due to \emph{effective boundary conditions} imposed on $\phi_i-\phi_i^L$ due to the interaction of the \emph{fluctuating boundary data} $\phi_i$ with the fluctuations of the coefficient field $a$.
-In Theorem~\ref{thm_2}, we show that the slight modification of the RVE approximation given by
+Interestingly, this turns out \emph{not} to be the case: While the oversampling decreases the systematic error by a constant factor, the order of convergence remains the same.
+The underlying reason is that the Dirichlet corrector $\phi_i^{\eps,L}$ differs from the whole-space corrector $\phi_i^{\eps}$ (the latter of which defines the effective coefficient as $\bar ae_i := \mathbb{E}[a^{\eps}(e_i+\nabla \phi^{\eps}_i)]$) in terms of a boundary contribution: Indeed, $\phi^{\eps}_i-\phi_i^{\eps,L}$ is an $a$-harmonic function in $[0,L]^d$ with boundary data $\phi_i^{\eps}$ --an oscillating Dirichlet problem.
+The failure of higher-order convergence of \eqref{ModificationRVE} is due to \emph{effective boundary conditions} imposed on $\phi^{\eps}_i-\phi_i^{\eps,L}$ due to the interaction of the \emph{fluctuating boundary data} $\phi^{\eps}_i$ with the fluctuations of the coefficient field $a^{\eps}$.
+To correct for these effective boundary conditions, in the numerical literature (see e.\,g.\ \cite[(2.14) \& (2.22)]{yue_local_2007}, or \cite[(1.11)]{LeBrisEtAl} for a related formula) the formula

-with overwhelming probability improves the overall error estimate to $(\tfrac{\eps}{L})^{d/2-\delta}$ for $d=3$ and $d=4$.
-The underlying reason is that the new formula takes into account the slight change of the field gradient in the interior that is caused by the effective boundary conditions of $\phi_i-\phi_i^L$.
-The new formula \eqref{NewRVEFormula} is also rather natural, as the effective coefficient should provide the relation between a given macroscopic field gradient and the corresponding macroscopically averaged flux.
+has been proposed.
+In the context of elasticity, the analogue of this condition is known in the mechanics literature as the Hill-Mandel condition.
+The formula \eqref{ImprovedRVEFormula} is rather natural, as the effective coefficient should provide the relation between a given macroscopic field gradient and the corresponding macroscopically averaged flux.
+However, so far a rigorous justification of the use of the Hill-Mandel-type condition \eqref{ImprovedRVEFormula} in the context of oversampled RVE approaches has been lacking.
+We show that \eqref{ImprovedRVEFormula}, with overwhelming probability, improves the overall error estimate of the RVE approximation of $\bar a$ to $(\tfrac{\eps}{L})^{d/2-\delta}$ for $d=3, 4$.
+The underlying reason is that this formula accounts for the field gradient in the interior that is caused by the effective boundary conditions of order $\eps$ of $\phi^{\eps}_i-\phi_i^{\eps,L}$, which is in general of order $\fint_{[\kappa L,(1-\kappa)L]^d} \nabla \mathbb{E}[\phi_i^{\eps,L}] \dx \sim \tfrac{\eps}{(1-2\kappa)L}$ and hence stronger than the fluctuations of order $O((\eps/L)^{d/2})$.

 \textbf{Notation.} Throughout the paper, to simplify notation and without loss of generality we mostly consider the half-space of the form $\Hd := \{ x \in \Rd^d : x_1 >0 \}$.
 Thus, the natural (interior) unit normal vector is $e_1:=(1,0,\ldots,0)$.
 For points $x \in \Rd^d$ we decompose their coordinate vector $x$ as $x:=(x^\perp,x^{\parallel})$ with $x^\perp \in \Rd$ and $x^\parallel \in \Rd^{d-1}$.
 Occasionally, we denote a fixed point as $x_0 \in \Hd$ --this should not be confused with the notation for the coordinates $x_i: = x \cdot e_i$ for $i = 1, \ldots, d$.